 Jason Perlow is a top producing residential real estate agent for Berkshire Hathaway Homesale Realty.
 He is the President of the Perlow Home Team which operates under Berkshire Hathaway which consists of eight other real estate agents on his team.
 Jason specializes in the Baltimore Metro area and has been a licensed real estate agent for over ten years now.
 He is the co-author of the Essential Guide to Buying and Selling Homes which was an Amazon best seller in the real estate section and also has been featured on HGTV.
 Jason attended the Boys Latin School of Maryland and earned his B.A. from the University of Delaware.

 Sharri Rochlin is a disability advocate and passionate supporter of SCALE @ The League, a program which her brother-in-law participates.
 Sharri has a background in fundraising and development and has held leadership roles at both The Associated: Jewish Community Federation of Baltimore, and the Jewish Community Federation of Cleveland.
 In addition, she has served as a volunteer board member of Jewish Community Services, Community Connections Board, Krieger Schecter Day School, and GEM: Girls Empowerment Mission.
 Sharri holds a Master of Social Work from the University of Michigan and resides in Baltimore County, Maryland with her husband and two children.

 Terri Seitz Parrish

-Andrew Slutkin is a partner in the law firm of Silverman Thompson Slutkin & White, a Baltimore-Washington litigation firm.
-He is a trial lawyer who primarily represents plaintiffs in complex civil litigation, usually involving serious injuries.
+Andrew G. Slutkin is a senior partner in the law firm of Silverman Thompson Slutkin & White, a Baltimore-Washington litigation firm.
+He is a trial lawyer who primarily represents victims in complex civil litigation, usually involving catastrophic injuries.
 He is also an adjunct professor at the University of Baltimore School of Law where he teaches litigation.